Hopf--Galois structures of cyclic type on parallel extensions of prime power degree: Introduction

 \begin{remark} Let $N$ be a cyclic group.
 It was shown in \cite[Theorem 3.9]{Darlington} that Question \ref{Q:HGS} admits a positive answer when $|N|$ is the product of two distinct primes.
 Our results show that the behaviour is on the other extreme when $|N|$ is a prime power, especially odd prime power.
 Also, let us remark that for $|N|$ squarefree, the answer to Question \ref{Q:HGS} is ``no" in general when there are three or more prime factors, by calculations in \textsc{Magma} \cite{magma}. \end{remark}

 \begin{remark} The proof of \cite[Lemma 3.1]{Darlington}, which is part of \cite[Theorem 3.9]{Darlington}, has a small gap.
 It cites \cite[Theorem 1]{Byott}, which only holds for normal separable extensions.
-Nevertheless, the statement is still true by the following simple fact --- when $N$ is cyclic of order $pq$, where $p>q$ are primes with $p\not\equiv 1\pmod{q}$, for any subgroup $G$ of $\Hol(N)$, the subgroups of $G$ of index $pq$ are conjugates of each other by the Schur--Zassenhaus theorem. \end{remark}
+Nevertheless, the statement is still true by the following simple fact --- when $N$ is cyclic of order $pq$, where $p>q$ are primes with $p\not\equiv 1\pmod{q}$, for any subgroup $G$ of $\Hol(N)$, the subgroups of $G$ of index $pq$ are Hall subgroups and so are conjugates of each other because $G$ is soluble here.
+We highlight that the lemma also carries the implicit hypothesis that the original extension admits a Hopf--Galois structure in the first place. \end{remark}